 - Quad high definition (QHD) 2560x1440

 - Ultra high definition (UHD), commonly known as 4K 3840x2160

 What is the best video resolution?

 The best video resolution very much depends on the type of device you are using, as well as your internet connection.
 Sometimes watching a video in lower resolution is better than not watching it at all!
 SD resolutions are definitely a good option when it comes to mobile phones and tablets since they load faster and the screen itself is not that big.
 HD will absolutely give you a better experience on laptops, computer monitors, and TVs, but it requires a faster and better internet connection.

 What makes a good video?

 People often believe that video quality and video resolution are the same things, which is not necessarily wrong, but also not necessarily right.
-The reason people refer to these two terms as one is their relation in images or videos.
-Resolution represents the size of a media file measured in pixels, while quality refers to the details such as colors, shadows, lightings, etc. Most of the time, higher resolution means higher quality and that is the reason why the resolution is so important!
+The reason people refer to these two terms as one is their relation to images or videos.
+Resolution represents the size of a media file measured in pixels, while quality refers to the details such as colors, shadows, lighting, etc. Most of the time, higher resolution means higher quality and that is the reason why resolution is so important!